aelmah/Data-Mining/README.md

 2. Navigate to the project folder and explore the Jupyter Notebooks for detailed implementation.

 ## Acknowledgments
-Special thaks to my supervisor [RIAD SOLH Anouar](https://www.researchgate.net/scientific-contributions/Anouar-Riad-Solh-2071198081).
+Special thanks to my supervisor [RIAD SOLH Anouar](https://www.researchgate.net/scientific-contributions/Anouar-Riad-Solh-2071198081).

 ---
 For any questions or suggestions, feel free to reach out!